OneSparse/OneSparse/README.md

 it is also possible to mix various semiring operations on any supported type.
 Put example here of {R,min,+,0,+inf}.

+# API

+Pggraphblas tries to adhere closely to the spirit of the GraphBLAS C API.
+It provides sixe new types: vector, matrix descriptor, binop, monoid and semiring.
+It also exposes a number of functions that operate with or on those types.

+## vector

+## matrix

+## descriptor

+## binop

+## monoid

+## semiring

 # 0.1 goals

 To run common graph algorithms on matrices, for example, breadth first search: